Jeanne Gerville-Réache: Biography

-In 1907, Gerville-Réache came to the United States for the first time to sing with the Manhattan Opera Company in New York City, where she performed roles until 1910.
+In 1907, Gerville-Réache travelled to the United States for the first time to sing with the Manhattan Opera Company in New York City, where she performed roles until 1910.
 She notably reprised the role of Geneviève in the United States premiere of Pelléas et Mélisande (1908) and gave a critically acclaimed performance as Dalila in Saint-Saëns' Samson et Dalila.
 She also sang in the world premiere of Jan Blockx's De Herbergprinses (performed in Italian as La Princesse d'Auberge, 1909), and in the United States premiere of Richard Strauss's Elektra (1910) as Klytaemnestra, the latter of which she did not enjoy singing.
 In 1910 she married Georges Gibier Rambaud who was the director of the Pasteur Institute's branch in New York City.

 From 1910 until 1912, Gerville-Réache sang with the Chicago Grand Opera Company and appeared in operas in Boston and Philadelphia.
 She portrayed such roles as Dalila, the title role in Bizet's Carmen, Brangäne in Richard Wagner's Tristan und Isolde, and Fricka in Wagner's Die Walküre.
 From 1914 until 1915 she sang with the National Canadian Opera in Montreal.

 Gerville-Réache died at the early age of 32 from food poisoning in New York City.
 Up to this point, everything had indicated a spectacular continuation of her brilliant career and the music community lamented the loss of what several critics had deemed "one of the most beautiful voices of the century".
 Her voice is preserved on several recordings made with Columbia Records and the Victor Talking Machine Company between 1908 and 1913.
 She left behind her husband and two sons.
-She has a great-great grandson and granddaughter living in America.
+She has a great-great-grandson and granddaughter living in America.